slashpass/onetimesecret-cli/README.md

 # Expected Output

-Running the above example will print a secure link that can be shared:
+Running the example code will print a secure link that can be shared:

 Secret link: https://us.onetimesecret.com/secret/xxxxxxxxxxx